SamuelMarks/ml-glaucoma/README.md

 The main `Problem` implementation is backed by [tensorflow_datasets](https://github.com/tensorflow/datasets).
 This should manage dataset downloads, extraction, sha256 checks, on-disk shuffling/sharding and other best practices.
 Consequently it takes slightly longer to process initially, but the benefits in the long run are worth it.

+## BMES Initialization

+The current implementation leverages the existing `ml_glaucoma.utils.get_data` method to separate files.
+This uses `tf.contrib` so requires `tf < 2.0`.
+It can be run using the `--bmes_init` flag in `bin/__main__.py`.
+This must be run prior to the standard `tfds.DatasetBuilder.download_and_prepare` which is run automatically if necessary.
+Once the `tfds` files have been generated, the original `get_data` directories are no longer required.

+If the test/train/validation split here is just a random split, this could be done more easily by creating a single `tfds` split and using `tfds.Split.subsplit` - see [this post](https://www.tensorflow.org/datasets/splits).

 ## Status

 * Automatic model saving/loading via modified `ModelCheckpoint`.